 Household Member has either no obligation to file a tax return, has not yet filed, or has an extension:

 The household member is required to submit current documentation that reflects their current income.
-Acceptable forms of documentation can be found in the table above.
+Acceptable forms of documentation can be found in the "Required Documents" section.

 Household Income has changed significantly since the most recently filed tax return: